OrgFlow/docs/src/concepts/backing-git-branch.md

 title: Backing Git Branch
 ---

-# Backing Git Branch

 A @concept_stack is linked to a @concept_remotegitrepository.
 A backing [Git branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) is simply a branch in this repository this is used to track the metadata of a particular @concept_environment.
 The environment record serves as a link between the backing Git branch and the Salesforce organisation which it backs.

-The metadata in a Salesforce organisation can be committed to the backing Git branch with the @command_flow_in command (@concept_flowin).
-And the metadata in the backing Git branch can be deployed to a Salesforce organisation with the @command_flow_out command (@concept_flowout).
+The metadata in a Salesforce organisation can be committed to the backing Git branch with the @command_flow_in command (@concept_flowin ).
+And the metadata in the backing Git branch can be deployed to a Salesforce organisation with the @command_flow_out command (@concept_flowout ).

 > [!TIP]
 > The @command_flow_in command is no the only way that you can change the metadata in a backing Git branch.